mantidproject/mantid/dev-docs/source/ProfilingOverview.rst

 Timing C++ code
 ---------------

-Please refer to :doc:`Mantid Timers <Timers>` for an introduction into measuring execution time in the Mantid C++ code.
+Please refer to :doc:`Mantid Timers <Timers>` for an introduction to measuring execution time in the Mantid C++ code.